-Once you are diagnosed with sleep apnea we will begin your treatment program.
+Once you are diagnosed with sleep apnea, we will begin your treatment program.
 Although there are a variety of options for sleep apnea, most doctors recommend positive airway pressure therapy (PAP therapy).
-PAP therapy is safe, effective, and non-invasive making it a great option for a lot of people.
+PAP therapy is safe, effective and non-invasive making it a great option for a lot of people.
 It requires no drugs or surgery and is easy to use.

 Continuous Positive Airway Pressure (CPAP)

 With advanced technology, CPAP devices and masks include many features that enhance comfort and ease of transition into therapy.
-The machines are less cumbersome, small, quiet, and esthetically pleasing, which benefit both patient and their bed partner.
-CPAP masks are available in many styles and sizes to fit your personal needs and lifestyles.
+The machines are less cumbersome, small, quiet and aesthetically pleasing, which benefit both the patient and their bed partner.
+CPAP masks are available in many styles and sizes to fit your personal needs and lifestyles as well.

 Bi-level therapy works by delivering two different levels of positive air pressure:

 - A higher level of pressure when you breathe in